Mbed-TLS/mbedtls-test/developer_guide.md

 * Docker files used for testing on Linux under [`resources/docker_files`](resources/docker_files/).
 * A script used for testing on Windows: [`resources/windows/windows_testing.py`](resources/windows/windows_testing.py).

-### Jenkins instances
+### Jenkins instance

-At the time of writing, there are three instances of Jenkins:
+The Jenkins instance is a service which is known as [OpenCI](https://ci.trustedfirmware.org/view/Mbed-TLS/).

-* [OpenCI](https://ci.trustedfirmware.org/view/Mbed-TLS/), maintained by arm ([private issue board: OSSDEVOPS](https://jira.arm.com/projects/OSSDEVOPS)) on behalf of TrustedFirmware.
+It is maintained by Arm ([private issue board: OSSDEVOPS](https://jira.arm.com/projects/OSSDEVOPS)) on behalf of TrustedFirmware.
 The OpenCI instance is public.
 Only Mbed TLS team members (including non-Arm employees) can have accounts (access is via [the `trusted-firmware-mbed-tls-openci-users` team in `trusted-firmware-ci` on GitHub](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-mbed-tls-openci-users/members)), but everyone can see test results.

-* [OpenCI (legacy)](https://mbedtls.trustedfirmware.org/), maintained by Linaro ([issue board: TFC](https://linaro.atlassian.net/browse/TFC-526)) on behalf of TrustedFirmware.
-The OpenCI instance is public.
-Only Mbed TLS team members (including non-Arm employees) can have accounts (access is via [the `trusted-firmware-mbed-tls-openci-users` team in `trusted-firmware-ci` on GitHub](https://github.com/orgs/trusted-firmware-ci/teams/trusted-firmware-mbed-tls-openci-users/members)), but everyone can see test results.
+Jobs whose name contains `restricted` are not visible publicly.
+They are moslty used to test security fixes that are not yet public.

-* [Arm Internal CI](https://jenkins-mbedtls.oss.arm.com/), maintained by Arm ([issue board: OSSDEVOPS project](https://jira.arm.com/projects/OSSDEVOPS)).
-This instance is only accessible to Arm employees from within the Arm network.
+There is a companion [staging](https://ci.staging.trustedfirmware.org/) instance which is sometimes used to test proposed code or configuration changes.

-The three instances mostly have the same capabilities, but they can differ in terms of Jenkins versions, available plugins, OS versions, etc.
+Some old documents and logs reference other Jenkins instances: a Linaro-maintained instance of OpenCI, and an Arm internal CI.
+Those no longer exist since January 2026.

 #### Jenkins jobs